 About the JOR

 The Journal of Reinsurance is an official e-publication of the IRUA.
 It is published up to four times per year.
-Focused on issues confronting the reinsurance community in today’s complex environment, the JOR applies the best research and practices to the strategic challenges and operating problems of today’s environment.
+Focused on issues confronting the insurance/reinsurance community in today’s complex environment, the JOR applies the best research and practices to the strategic challenges and operating problems of today’s environment.
 The JOR is designed to keep reinsurance and insurance underwriters, insurance company executive, brokers, regulators, academicians and those interested in reinsurance abreast of development which will impact on reinsurance and the reinsurance market.

 Commentary or Corrections?